placeholder

 Money invested through a Sharia compliant bank avoids businesses forbidden under Islamic law such as gambling and tobacco, so could also be considered by savers looking to invest their cash more ethically.
 Remember, anyone in the UK can apply for a Sharia account.

-Much like interest rates, expected profit rates are not guaranteed.
-However, should a Sharia bank fail to continue paying its expected rate, savers are usually given the option to switch accounts without penalty.
-Failing this, as with any cash savings account, cash fixed rate bonds, cash ISAs and Sharia fixed term accounts do not pose a risk to your cash, as long as you keep the amount within the Financial Services Compensation Scheme (FSCS) limit of £85,000 per person, per banking licence.
+Expected profit rates are not guaranteed.
+However, should a Sharia bank fail to continue paying its expected rate on a fixed term bond, savers are usually given the option to close the account without penalty, or continue with the new expected rate.
+Most importantly, as with any cash savings account, cash fixed rate bonds, cash ISAs and Sharia fixed term accounts do not pose a risk to your cash, as long as you keep the amount within the Financial Services Compensation Scheme (FSCS) limit of £85,000 per person, per banking licence.

 If you do this, even in the worst case scenario that the provider you choose goes out of business, your cash will be protected.